csomgyula/co/paper.md

 * The test loop will report only one high latency event of 10 seconds.
 * Meanwhile in real life there will be 9 other high latency events with idle time of (at least) 9, 8, ..., 1 seconds.

-###2.3 The goal
-There are situations when Coordinated Omission could be avoided, for instance by an external, async load generator [3].
-However in this paper we focus on correction rather than avoidance.
-The latter is a more ambitious goal, however the former might be still useful in some situations (such as legacy benchmarking systems, where rewriting the code is not a viable option).

-In this paper we are going after a nonintrusive technique which does not require the rewriting of the original benchmarking code.

-3 Correction
+2 Problem analysis
 --
-As seen Coordinated Omission may tweak latency statistics.
-Before discussing the correction technique lets revisit the problem by going through a simple example:

-###3.1 Revisiting the problem
+### 2.1 Revisiting the problem

-Lets assume that incoming requests arrive at a steady 1 request / second rate and the benchmark recorded 4 runs with the following processing times:
+Lets take another example.
+Assume that incoming requests arrive at a steady 1 request / second rate and the benchmark recorded 4 runs with the following processing times:

     1 second, 5 seconds, 3 seconds, 1 second